zzhang82/web422/notes/angular-routing-intro.md

 <br>

 > Notice - if you're coding the routes while reading this, make sure that:
 > 1) the component already exists, and
 > 2) it is imported.

 <br>

-#### Updated: app.module.ts
+#### Updated code: app.module.ts

 In the `src/app` folder, notice the familiar `app.module.ts` source code file.